-As part of the delivery of services to you, The Institute uses both email and SMS messaging using the contact details you provide to us as a primary means of communication.
+As part of the delivery of services to you, IOB uses both email and SMS messaging using the contact details you provide to us as a primary means of communication.
 IOB also issues notifications via IOB Learn, which you can disable at any time.
 It is important to keep our records of your contact details up-to-date to receive important notifications and updates relating to your Membership, Programme Registration or CPD Scheme Membership.